cloudquery/cloudquery/website/pages/docs/developers/architecture.md

+---
+title: CloudQuery Architecture
+description: Learn about the architecture of CloudQuery.
+---

 # Architecture

 This is an advanced section describing the inner workings and design of CloudQuery. \(It might be useful when developing new plugins\).